 - Add the chicken stock and the sage, stir until everything is evenly incorporated, and gently bring the gravy to a simmer.

 - Simmer for about 10 minutes or until thickened.
-This gravy isnโt super thick, but it should definitely coat the back of a spoon.
+This gravy isn’t super thick, but it should definitely coat the back of a spoon.
+Taste to adjust the seasonings.*

-- At this point, you have a couple options.
-If you are serving right away, remove the sage leaves (if you left them whole), and you can either serve the gravy as is, or strain first if you want a very smooth gravy.
+- If you are serving right away, remove the sage leaves (if you left them whole), and you can either serve the gravy as is, strain if you want a very smooth gravy, or blend it like I do for lots of body.

-- If you are making this gravy ahead, refrigerate and then re-heat and strain when you are ready to eat.
-That way, all the flavors can meld and infuse overnight.
+- If you are making this gravy ahead, refrigerate and then re-heat when ready to serve.

 - This recipe makes 1 quart of gravy.